Giuseppe Raviola, MD, MPH

 Senior Lecturer, Faculty of Global Health Delivery

-In 2009 Dr. Raviola began work in Rwanda, supporting the development of a mental health team at Inshuti Mu Buzima (PIH Rwanda) that supports the Rwanda Biomedical Center’s goals of national decentralization.
-This work has evolved to seek to integrate mental health into primary care through the expansion of a community-based mentorship and enhanced supervision (MESH) model to address severe mental disorders across all of Burera District, now serving approximately 4,000 patients.
-This intervention includes the delivery of mental health care by generalist, government-employed health center nurses; the evaluation of clinical, functioning and economic outcomes; and the expansion of these services to other districts including an RBC-led effort in Musanze District.
+In 2009 Dr. Raviola began work with colleagues in Rwanda, supporting the development of a mental health team at Inshuti Mu Buzima (PIH Rwanda) that supports the Rwanda Biomedical Center’s goals of national decentralization.
+This work has evolved to seek to integrate mental health into primary care through the expansion of a community-based mentorship and enhanced supervision (MESH) model to address severe mental disorders across all of Burera District.
+This mental health service delivery model has included the delivery of mental health care by generalist, government-employed health center nurses; the evaluation of clinical, functioning and economic outcomes; and the expansion of these services to other districts including an RBC-led effort in Musanze District.
 IMB has tested the MESH Model for Mental Health in Rwanda’s Burera District, expanding it to the entire district, with the ultimate aim of it serving as a comprehensive system for improving the delivery of decentralized mental health care throughout Rwanda.
-Currently the effort includes piloting of more focused psychosocial and psychotherapeutic components, with the aim of minimizing the use of medications.
-In 2011 Dr. Raviola founded two fellowships at Harvard, the Dr. Mario Pagenel Fellowship in Global Mental Health Delivery, and the Abundance Foundation Fellowship in Global Mental Health Implementation Science, with fellowships serving the IMB work in Rwanda.